telerik/fiddler-everywhere-docs/knowledge-base/how-to-view-web-session-summary.md

 __Comments__ is the field for showing the custom comment.

 This column will have a value only if the comment was previously added, for example, when looking into a list of [shared sessions]({%slug saved-sessions-tab%}) with already added comments, or when you explicitly add a comment through [__Comment__ in the context menu]({%slug web-sessions-list%}#comment).

+## Custom Columns

+Fiddler Everywhere enables you to [create custom columns]({%slug web-sessions-list%}#creating-custom-columns).
+These columns will display information from a pre-selected HTTP Request or Response.